phamduchongan93/Profile/ll_CC/pages/documentation/docker/manage-kanboard-with-docker-service.md

 `docker run -d --name kanboard -p 80:80 -t kanboard/kanboard:v1.2.8`

-**Note**: default login for first time launching are 'admin' for both user and password. kanboard is a well-provided platform, you can add users from your current host system as authetication portal for verification.
+**Note**: default login for first time launching are 'admin' for both user and password. kanboard is a well-provided platform, you can add users from your current host system as authentication portal for verification.

 ## Step3: Turn off/on service